gelirettore/NU-DBSCAN/README.md

 # NU-DBSCAN

-**DBSCAN implementation for Non Uniforme cluster density.**
+**DBSCAN implementation for Non Uniform cluster density.**

-This DBSCAN implementation let you choose an epsilon value for each dimension of your dataset.
+This DBSCAN implementation lets you set an epsilon as a vector and so define a reachability value for each dimension of the dataset.

-It's usefull in case of your cluster have the same density but points are non-uniform spreaded inside this cluster.

-See the examples of use for more explenations.
+The only difference from the classic DSCAN is the way neighbors points are found.

 Dependencies
 ---